jacobluanjohnston/Chrome_PIP_but_no_tracking/README.md

 It uses built-in Google Chrome PIP API so it should work on every website.

+You don't have to give me credit for using this code.

 1. Add the icon to the top right of your browser by pinning it.
 Then click on it.
 ![Pic](https://github.com/jacobluanjohnston/Picture-in-Picture-Mode-Chrome-Extension/blob/master/howto/How%20To%201.png)